Mirzipan/Homm3_BG_Database/docs/heroes/adrienne.md

 | Ⅵ | :ongoing: During this Combat, all your spells from the [School of Fire Magic](../spells/school_of_fire_magic.md) are cast with +2 :empower:. |

+## Appearances As Player Hero

+- Playing With Fire - 1.
+Farming Towns
+- Playing With Fire - 2.
+March Of The Undead
+- Playing With Fire - 3.
+Burning Of Tatalia

 ## Comes With

 - [Fortress Expansion](../content.md)